sts10/radiation/README.md

 #### What's New in v 0.3.7

-Another one of [gunnar](https://github.com/gunnarhafdal) pull requests!
-Can now update the timestamp on a post to the current time.
+I've merged another one of [gunnar](https://github.com/gunnarhafdal) pull requests!
+Users can now update the timestamp on a post to the current time (in their specified timezone).
 This involves some nice splitting methods that gunnar wrote in order to rename the post's filename.
+So cool to have outside help, and from folks I've never met, living on a different continent!

 [Read my blog post on this version](http://totallynuclear.club/~schlink/#2014-12-02T16+45+13-radiation-v-036-draft-support)